2010 Buffalo Bills season: Week 15: at Miami Dolphins

 Coming off their win over the Browns the Bills flew south to Sun Life Stadium for an AFC East rivalry rematch against the Dolphins.
 The second quarter saw the Bills taking the early advantage with QB Ryan Fitzpatrick completing an 18-yard TD pass to WR David Nelson.
 This was followed by kicker Rian Lindell nailing a 29-yard field goal.
 The Dolphins responded with RB Ronnie Brown getting a 6-yard TD run, but the Bills increased their lead in the third quarter with Fitzpatrick throwing a 15-yard TD pass to WR Stevie Johnson.
 The lead was narrowed in the fourth quarter with QB Chad Henne getting a 9-yard TD pass to WR Brandon Marshall, but the Bills defense was solid enough to hang them on for the win.

 With the win, Buffalo improved to 4–10.

 Week 16: vs. New England Patriots

 Coming off their win over the Dolphins the Bills played an AFC East rivalry rematch against the Patriots.
 In the first quarter the Bills had the early lead as kicker Rian Lindell hit a 26-yard field goal, but failed to maintain this lead as the Patriots dominated the rest of the game with Danny Woodhead getting a 29-yard TD run, followed by QB Tom Brady completing an 8-yard TD pass to TE Rob Gronkowski, then with kicker Shayne Graham nailing a 34-yard field goal, and with Brady completing a 4 and an 8-yard TD pass to TE Alge Crumpler and to Gronkowski.
 After that Graham made a 26-yard field goal.

-With the loss, the Bills fell to 4–11.
+With their 15th loss in a row to the Patriots, the Bills fell to 4–11.